-If you get some more information that says, “Hey, this pipe that we thought we’re going to get a hundred years out of, we’re only getting 70 years out of it,” you can adjust that on that three to five yearly basis.
+If you get some more information that says, “Hey, this pipe that we thought we were going to get a hundred years out of, we’re only getting 70 years out of it,” you can adjust that on that three to five-yearly basis.

 So if you build an inventory that says, “I’ve got X miles of pipe and I’ve got X number of pump stations or lift stations and I’ve got some treatment plants and some reservoirs or some ponds or storage,” or whatever it is that you’ve got.